unicorn-bi/Unicorn-tDCS-Core-2/README.md

 The device and its accessories must not be exposed to increased mechanical stress.

 **Warning:**<br>
 Each time you use the device, you must first check the device and its accessories for possible damage to connectors, sockets and cables.
-Check the Unicorn BCI Core-8 electrode cable connections with special care and ensure that the electrode cables have no breaks or cracks.
+Check the Unicorn tDCS Core-2 electrode cable connections with special care and ensure that the electrode cables have no breaks or cracks.
 Any cables, connectors, accessories, or other parts of the equipment must be replaced immediately if damaged or not working correctly.

 **Warning:**<br>
 The Unicorn tDCS Core-2 is not protected against electrical defibrillation - before defibrillation, the Unicorn tDCS Core-2 Electrodes must be removed from the subject!